GRISP: Guided Recurrent IRI Selection over SPARQL Skeletons: Method

+\Cref{sec:intro} and \Cref{sec:related} sketch the overall working principle of GRISP and how it differs from related semantic-parsing and agentic methods.
+In the following, we describe the individual mechanisms behind GRISP---skeleton generation with beam search, retrieve-and-re-rank, backtracking search, and KG guidance---in more detail.
+Our two-stage generate-then-retrieve design is motivated by the observation that SLMs can perform semantic parsing reliably when IRIs are either known upfront or replaced by natural-language placeholders \citep{modernsempar, chatkbqa, rgrkbqa}.
+The resulting skeleton anchors stage two---the placeholder resolution that constitutes GRISP's main novelty---by providing the structure that the mechanisms described below build on.

-Beam search has been proven to boost KGQA performance in the past, both for semantic parsing and knowledge graph traversal \cite{beamqa,chatkbqa,tog}.
-We also employ beam search with sampling during the skeleton generation phase to generate multiple SPARQL skeleton candidates using the SLM.
+\paragraph{Skeleton Generation with Beam Search.} Beam search has been proven to boost KGQA performance in the past, both for semantic parsing and knowledge graph traversal \cite{beamqa,chatkbqa,tog}.
+We also employ beam search with beam width $8$ and sampling during the skeleton generation phase to generate multiple SPARQL skeleton candidates using the SLM.
 We filter out duplicate skeletons and those that fail to parse.
-From the remaining skeletons, we take the top-\emph{k} according to sequence-log-probability to the selection phase.
+From the remaining skeletons, we take the top-$3$ to the placeholder resolution stage.